Charging points are an efficient way of charging your electric car at home

 Hopefully you are now convinced.
 Time to look at the different types.

-4. What Type of Charging Point do I Need?
+4. What Type of Charger do I Need?

 You know that feeling when you stare at 50 washing machines in the store and have no idea which one to choose?
 It’s the same with EV charging points.